rkiko/AC_Agulhas_eddy_2021/README.md

 \
 an31

+As in an 25, I calculate all the metrics necessary to estimate the carbon budget ( the Flux vs depth and time, the integrated POC, the PARR vs depth).
+I do a loop on different layers (basically every 100m between 200 and 600m) and I calculate the theoretical carbon disappearing due to respiration (difference of delta flux and delta integrated POC) and I compare it with the PARR and carbon consumption associated to oxygen consumption with a plot.
+The difference with an25 script is that I use (i) the respiration and MiP and MaP budgets calcualted considering also the smallest size classes; (ii) the flux calculated considering also the smallest size classes and a different eta and b coefficient

 In this script I take the flux data from the transect between South Africa and South America and I compare it with the data from our cruise